-- Windows: Microsoft’s computing behemoth is still the number one operating system for laptops, with Windows 10 taking a big step back into good press following the rather disastrous Windows 8.
+- Windows laptops: Microsoft’s computing behemoth is still the number one operating system for laptops, with Windows 10 taking a big step back into good press following the rather disastrous Windows 8.
 If you’re comfortable with the classic PC experience, everyone from Samsung and Sony to HP and Toshiba are in the Windows market - and the gorgeous Microsoft Surface range.

-- Google Chrome: Familiar to most as a browser, Google now has the Chrome OS out there on many cheap laptops.
+- Google Chromebooks: Familiar to most as a browser, Google now has the Chrome OS out there on many cheap laptops.
 They rely on being online to work, as most of what they need to run is kept in the cloud – meaning they can be built with very little memory capacity.
 Think one step up from tablets, but that could be perfect for your needs.
 They're also hot on security, having built in virus protection.

 Unless you’re really on a budget we simply advise you to stick with manufacturers you recognise such as any we’ve mentioned above – along with the likes of Dell, Lenovo and Compaq.

 Internal memory (not RAM – see below) is where you store your files.
 Memory has hugely dropped in price over the years and is not uncommon to find laptops with 2TB (terabytes) of memory – where 2GB used to sound impressive.
 A TB is 1,000GB – and an entire HD film is around 1GB, so capacity on most devices now shouldn’t be a problem.